Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Introduction

 We believe that the approach we have taken in this paper can be applied to other problems in stable matchings as well, transforming (polynomial-time or FPT) algorithms in SM to FPT algorithms in SR so that the more similar an SR instance is to an SM instance, the faster is the algorithm.
 Beyond stable matchings, we also suspect that the results here are generalizable to other combinatorial objects that form distributive lattices in a classical setting (see \cite{Propp1997Generating} and \cite{Felsner2004Lattice} for examples) but form median graphs in a more general one.

-In Chapters 2 and 3, we present the stable marriage (SM) and stable roommates (SR) problems and their associated structures, respectively, focusing on their similarities and differences.
-We then outline Irving et al.'s technique for computing an optimal SM stable matching in Chapter 2 and show how it can be generalized to the SR setting in Chapter 3.
-In Chapter 4, we discuss median semilattices and how they can be analyzed using oriented mirror posets.
-In Chapter 5, we connect the crossing edges of an oriented mirror poset to the maximal elements of the corresponding median semilattices.
-Finally, we introduce the minimum crossing orientation problem in Chapter 6, prove its hardness, present its FPT algorithm and conclude with a proof of Theorem \ref{thm:main}, our main result.
+In Sections 2 and 3, we present the stable marriage (SM) and stable roommates (SR) problems and their associated structures, respectively, focusing on their similarities and differences.
+We outline Irving et al.'s technique for computing an optimal SM stable matching in Section 2 and show how it can be generalized to the SR setting in Section 3.
+In Section 4, we discuss median semilattices and how they can be analyzed using oriented mirror posets.
+In Section 5, we connect the crossing edges of an oriented mirror poset to the maximal elements of the corresponding median semilattices.
+Finally, we introduce the minimum crossing orientation problem in Section 6, prove its hardness, present its FPT algorithm and conclude with a proof of Theorem \ref{thm:main}, our main result.

 \paragraph{Further Related Work}

 As many variants of SM and SR are known to be NP-hard, parameterized complexity is becoming an increasingly popular tool to understand the complexity landscape of these problems~\cite{Chen2025Frontiers}.
 Most of the literature in this area focuses on SM variants, with relatively less work on SR. The work that is most closely related to ours is Chen et al.~\cite{Chen2018How}, who give an FPT algorithm for the egalitarian stable matching problem in SR, parameterized by the egalitarian cost of a matching.
 As we have already noted, the egalitarian stable matching problem is a special case of the optimal stable matching problem where $C(a,b)$ is the rank of $b$ in $a$'s preference list.
 It is unlikely that there is a relationship between the parameter we used, the minimum crossing distance, and their parameter, the egalitarian cost of a matching.
 Indeed, the egalitarian cost could be $\Omega(n^2)$ for SR instances with minimum crossing distance $0$.